Edinburgh Water Company: Takeover

 By 1868, the Pentland Hills were yielding some 6.3 e6impgal of water per day, of which three-quarters comprised spring water from the north side of the hills, with the rest coming from the south side.
 The Crosswood scheme was the last to exploit water from the hills.
-Serious debate took place, with the Corporations of Edinburgh, Leith and Portobello complaining that the existing Water Company was not bold enough in their actions, as each new scheme seemed to deliver less water than was needed.
-They looked for where additional supplies could be obtained, and in 1869 obtained an Act of Parliament to create a public Water Trust.
-This would include representatives from the three Corporations, and its powers included taking over the Edinburgh Water Company, which it did on 15 May 1870.
-Leslie was retained as a consulting engineer, but they also appointed James W Stewart to manage the immediate issues.
+Serious debate took place, with the corporations of Edinburgh, Leith and Portobello complaining that the existing water company was not bold enough in their actions, as each new scheme seemed to deliver less water than was needed.
+They looked for where additional supplies could be obtained, and obtained the Edinburgh and District Waterworks Act 1869 (32 & 33 Vict. c. cxliv) to create the Edinburgh and District Water Trust.
+This would include representatives from the three corporations, and its powers included taking over the Edinburgh Water Company, which it did on 15 May 1870.
+Leslie was retained as a consulting engineer, but they also appointed James W. Stewart to manage the immediate issues.
 In this he was assisted by John Frederick Bateman.

 Prior to the takeover, Leslie had suggested a scheme to exploit the waters of the Moorfoot Hills in 1866 as a way to obtain extra supplies for the people of Edinburgh, Leith and Portobello.
 The three burghs had appointed Stewart to look at alternative supplies, and he and Bateman had proposed obtaining water from St Mary's Loch, some 33 mi to the south of Edinburgh.
 Bateman recognised that this would be more expensive than the Moorfoot Hills scheme, but it had the potential to yield three times as much water in the longer term, and so ultimately would prove to be cheaper.
-This scheme had been included in the bill for the 1870 Act, but had been rejected by the House of Lords because of a minor technical error.
+This scheme had been included in the bill for the 1870 act, but had been rejected by the House of Lords because of a minor technical error.
 After the takeover had occurred, the burghs put the scheme before Parliament again, but local opposition was stirred up, particularly about the alleged problems of water fleas when using lake water, and they managed to persuade the House of Lords to reject the scheme for a second time.
-There were local elections in 1872, which resulted in the personnel of the Trust changing, and Leslie effectively regained control as engineer.
-He advised the Trust to proceed with the Moorfoot Hills scheme, using the catchment of the River South Esk to supply drinking water and the Fullerton Burn to supply compensation water.
+There were local elections in 1872, which resulted in the personnel of the trust changing, and Leslie effectively regained control as engineer.
+He advised the trust to proceed with the Moorfoot Hills scheme, using the catchment of the River South Esk to supply drinking water and the Fullerton Burn to supply compensation water.